-In addition to demonstrating that you can pay the full first year tuition fee, you will need to show £1,015 per month for nine months (£9,135) to meet Tier 4 maintenance requirements (living expenses).
-If your course duration is less than 9 months, then you need to show £1,015 per month for every month of the course.
+In addition to demonstrating that you can pay the full first year tuition fee, you will need to show £1,023 per month for nine months (£9,207) to meet maintenance requirements (living expenses).
+If your course duration is less than nine months, then you need to show £1,023 per month for every month of the course.

-You can find out more about this from UKCISA.
-If you're applying with dependants, you'll need to show a higher sum of money - the maintenance requirement for each dependant is £680 per month for nine months (£6,120).
+You can find out more about Student visa financial requirements from UKCISA.
+If you're applying with dependants, you'll need to show a higher sum of money the maintenance requirement for each dependant is £680 per month for nine months (£6,120).

 If you receive financial sponsorship, a scholarship or a bursary please ensure that the funding you receive meets the above requirements.
 If not, you are required to submit a bank statement to supplement your funding.

-Step 6 - Complete your Tier 4 application online
+Step 6 - Complete your Student visa application online

-Complete the application on the Visa4UK website, the earliest date you can submit your application is no more than 3 months before your course start date.
+Complete your application on the UKVI website, the earliest date you can submit your application is no more than 6 months before your course start date.

-Please use this application guide when completing the Tier 4 online form.
+Please use this application guide (PDF) when completing the online form.

 The application should be made in your home country, or the country where you are normally resident.

-The application costs £335 for both main applicants and dependants.
-Payment of a mandatory Immigration Health Surcharge must also be made at a cost of £150 for each year of the visa you will be issued.
+The application costs £348 for both main applicants and dependants.
+If your visa will be valid for more than 6 months, payment of a mandatory Immigration Health Surcharge (IHS) must also be made at a cost of £470 for each year of the visa you will be issued.

-Please note that your Tier 4 application will be decided by UKVI on the basis of the information and documents you provide to them.
+Please note that your visa application will be decided by UKVI on the basis of the information and documents you provide to them.
 The issue of a CAS does not guarantee a successful application.

-Step 7 - Submit your Tier 4 application online
+Step 7 - Submit your Student visa application online

 What will happen next?

-If your course duration is less than 6 months, you will be issued a vignette (visa sticker) that covers the full length of your course and you do not need to collect a Biometric Residence Permit (BRP) in the UK.
+If your course duration is less than six months, you will be issued a vignette (visa sticker) that covers the full length of your course and you do not need to collect a BRP in the UK.

-If your course is more than six months, you will be issued a vignette for 30 days and you need collect your BRP within 10 days of arriving in the UK.
-You need to travel to the UK within the 30 day visa.
+If your course is more than six months, you will be issued a vignette for 90 days and you need collect your BRP in the UK.
+You need to travel to the UK within the 90 day visa.
 Your BRP will cover the full duration of your course.

 Vignette transfer/visa error

-If there is an error on your vignette, please contact the Visa Application Centre where you made your application to advise them of the error for it to be corrected before you travel.
+If there is an error on your vignette, please contact the Visa Application Centre where you made your application to correct it before you travel.

-If the passport containing your vignette has been lost or stolen, then you should apply online for a Vignette transfer at a cost of £169 after you receive your new passport.
-When making the application select the following route - Reason for visit: Other; Visa Type: Others; Visa sub-type: Vignette transfer
+If the passport containing your vignette has been lost or stolen, you should apply online for a Vignette transfer at a cost of £189 after you receive your new passport.
+When making the application select the following route - Reason for visit: Other; Visa Type: Others; Visa sub-type: Vignette transfer.

 What if my application is refused?